dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 > This is known as *short-circuit evaluation*.

-The example below uses the nil-coalescing operator to choose between a default color name and an optional user-defined color name:
+The example below uses the nil-coalescing operator to choose between a default color name and an optional user-defined color name.

 ```swift
 let defaultColorName = "red"